Decentralized-Systems/decentralized-systems.github.io/_posts/2018-08-12-homework-smart-contract.md

 ---
 layout: post
-title:  "Homework: Writing a Smart Contract"
+title:  "Homework #1: Writing a Smart Contract"
 date:   2018-08-12 18:00:00 +0200
-categories: homework
+categories: homework,karma-app
 ---

 Imagine a decentralized social media app in which the users can send each other Karma.
-In this app, Karma is a symbol for appreciation and gratitude.
+In this app, Karma is a symbol of appreciation and gratitude.

 * A user account is associated with a relative karma balance ranging from 0 to 255.
 * A Karma value of 0 symbolizes neutral karma whereas the value of 255 symbolizes the best possible karma.